Alabama College of Osteopathic Medicine

 - Supplemental application deadline: 4/15/2022

 - Submission timing for best consideration:

-For timely consideration, applicants should submit their AACOMAS application as early as possible and 4 weeks prior to the latest filing date, as ACOM conducts a rolling admissions process.
+For best consideration, applicants should submit their AACOMAS application at least four weeks prior to the deadline.

 - First-year class matriculants’ selection factors:

 The major criteria for rating applicants are academic and non-academic achievements.
 Academic assessments include: Medical College Admissions Test (MCAT) scores, grades and Grade Point Averages (GPA).
 Personal characteristics include: the applicant’s ability and desire to fulfill the college’s commitment to the primary care and underserved needs of Alabama and the region, personal experiences with patient populations, physician shadowing, community/volunteer service, leadership positions and honors received.
 Letters of recommendation play a major role in the assessment of applicants.

 - International students (non-U.S. citizens or temporary residents) considered: No

 - Accept January 2022 MCAT scores: Yes

 - Supplemental application deadline: 4/15/2022

 Verified primary applications are screened for minimum academic requirements.
 Selected applicants will receive an email with a link to complete an online supplemental (secondary) application.
 Two (2) required essays are part of the supplemental application.
 A $50 non-refundable supplemental application fee is required.